 You may believe what you are about to read or you may think that I simply need medication.
 I’m not writing this to convince anyone either way.
 This is simply my life as I remember it.
 Whether you believe this is true or not, it has shaped who I am today and continues to drive the way I think and act in the world.
 My only hope is that you keep an open mind when reading about my journey beyond the “Twilight Zone.”

-One of the wisest statements I have ever heard was from an old man in India who was chronicling his extraordinary life.
+One of the wisest statements I’ve ever heard was from an elderly man in India who was chronicling his extraordinary life.
 He said, “We are born into this world because we have not yet learned how not to be.”
 Those words rang true for me.
 So, here I am.
 I have not learned how not to be here.

-I remember my birth.
+Remarkably, I remember my birth.
 Later in life, I was surprised to find out that other people didn’t remember being born.
 The first memory I have is of watching my seventeen-year-old mother struggling to bring me into the world.
 I heard the doctor say, “She’s breach.”
-He then turned and gave instructions to a nurse.
+He then turned and said something to a nurse.

-I was watching, but not from a physical form.
-I seemed to exist in a nebulous state that could observe from many viewpoints in the room.
-I was at once near my mother and up in the corner of the room, behind the doctor and next to the nurse.
+I watched, but not from a physical form.
+I seemed to exist in a nebulous state that could observe from many viewpoints in the room at once.
+I was near my mother and up in the corner of the room, behind the doctor and next to the nurse.
 There was a lot of activity as they tried to turn the babe around in my mother’s womb.
 I guess I was stubborn because they gave up and I was pulled into the world feet first.
 Oddly, I have never been able to stand on my head or do cartwheels.
 Coincidence?
 Maybe.

-As the doctor and nurse fussed and worked with the efficient skill that comes from experience, my awareness was jolted.
-I focused on the tiny body being held up by the feet.
+As the doctor and nurse fussed and worked with the efficient skill that comes from experience, my awareness was jolted and in a flash I found myself focused on a tiny body being held up by the feet.
 I saw the doctor slap the baby’s behind.
 I heard her take in a sharp breath and start to cry.
 I thought, Oh my, here we go again then felt delicate tendrils of myself flow from my existence in the room to the little girl who came into the world wrong side up.

 My consciousness was in both places now.
 I sensed what she sensed, saw what she saw, heard what she heard.
 At the same time I was separate and keenly aware of my existence as a person who had experienced being born a multitude of times.
 I felt both sad resignation at being here, yet again, and excitement at the possibilities of making this life different.

-Over the next few months, I slowly integrated myself into the new body and began to forget who I was so that I could concentrate on this life.
+Over the next few months, I slowly integrated myself into the new body and began to forget who I was before this birth so that I could concentrate on my new life.
 The funny thing is I never completely forgot my other trips around the sun.
 Shadows of past sojourns into this world danced in my mind.

 My Odd, Odd Childhood